 Credit: Rob Gaedtke

-You'll also want to consider the other touch points of your potential new glasses on your face.
-All sunglasses will rest on your nose and above your ears, and some may touch your eyebrows or your cheeks as well.
-If you have a narrow or wide nose, you may want to consider sunglasses with adjustable nose pads.
+Consider the other touch points of your potential new glasses on your face.
+All sunglasses will rest on your nose and above your ears, and some may touch your eyebrows or cheeks.
+If you have a narrow or wide nose, consider sunglasses with adjustable nose pads.
 On the other hand, if you often place your sunglasses on the top of your head when going indoors and have longer hair, those free-floating nose pads are likely to get caught.
-If you're looking for a pair of sunglasses to wear while you work up a sweat, consider the material used to make the nose pads.
+If you're looking for sunglasses to wear while you sweat, consider the material used to make the nose pads.
 Glossy plastic and heavy materials will likely slide on your nose if it's wet.
 Instead, look for a matte finish, embedded rubber nose pads, and lightweight glasses.
 And if you're the type of person who often needs to bend the bows of your glasses to get them to fit your head or sit straight on your face, plastic bows are much more challenging to reshape than metal.

 Finding the right frames to add coverage when you need it most - from exploring a new city to having a snowball fight in the woods.